ducalex/retro-go/README.md

 - The Lynx emulator is a port of [libretro-handy](https://github.com/libretro/libretro-handy).
 - The SNES emulator is a port of [Snes9x 1.60](https://github.com/snes9xgit/snes9x/).
 - The DOOM engine is a port of [PrBoom 2.5.0](http://prboom.sourceforge.net/).
+- The Mega Drive emulator is a port of [Gwenesis](https://github.com/bzhxx/gwenesis/) by bzhxx.
 - PNG support is provided by [lodepng](https://github.com/lvandeve/lodepng/).
 - PCE cover art is from [Christian_Haitian](https://github.com/christianhaitian).
 - Some icons from [Rokey](https://iconarchive.com/show/seed-icons-by-rokey.html).